a11m234/Error_found/Readme.md

+## Problem
+The error message i got while trying to run gazebo garden

-gz sim -v 4 default.sdf
+bash ``` gz sim -v 4 default.sdf
 [Msg] Gazebo Sim GUI    v8.9.0
 [Dbg] [gz.cc:166] Subscribing to [/gazebo/starting_world].
 [Dbg] [gz.cc:168] Waiting for a world to be set from the GUI...